-The corporate governance structure of Enel complies with the principles set forth in the Corporate Governance Code for listed companies (1) (the "Corporate Governance Code"), as last amended in July 2015, adopted by the Company.
-The aforementioned corporate governance structure is also inspired by CONSOB's recommendations on this matter and, more generally, international best practice.
+The corporate governance structure of Enel complies with the principles set forth in the Corporate Governance Code for listed companies (1) (the "Corporate Governance Code"), as last amended in July 2018, adopted by the Company, and is also inspired by international best practices.
 The corporate governance system adopted by Enel and its Group is essentially aimed at creating value for the shareholders over the medium-long term, taking into account the social importance of the Group's business operations and the consequent need, in conducting such operations, to adequately consider all the interests involved.